 Some keyphrases might be won with great content alone, while others won’t be worth targeting based on your website’s domain score stacked up against the competition that’s already ranking.

-Expect to see more advanced tools like Clearscope entering the SEO market, and more trends around data driven decision-making and strategy for SEO.
+Expect to see more advanced tools like Clearscope entering the SEO market, and more trends around data-informed decision-making and strategy for SEO.

 7. Prioritising the use of qualitative data